A short introduction to Galaxy

 Hands-on: Run workflow

-2. Click on the workflow-run (Run workflow) button next to your workflow.
+Click on the workflow-run (Run workflow) button on the bottom right of the workflow card.

 The central panel will change to allow you to configure and launch the workflow.